 To keep your chainsaw working correctly it is important to replace your chainsaws bar if it's warped, if the groove is damaged, or if the nose sprocket doesn't turn freely.
 Find out how to carry out such a repair, by watching this eSpares video.

 Hi, I'm Matt from eSpares, and in this video I'm going to show you how to change the bar on a chainsaw.
 Now I've got a McCulloch Mac 335 here, it's quite a popular model, but the process should be pretty similar for all chainsaws of this size.

 Now whenever you are replacing the chain on a chainsaw it's a good idea to flip the bar over, and that will just help it to wear just a little more evenly.
 But every two or three changes of chain, you really should be replacing the bar, or of course, if it's warped or bent, if the groove is damaged, or indeed, if the nose sprocket isn't turning freely.

 Now, obviously, make sure you get the right bar for your make and model.
 This is a 14 inch or 35cm bar as measured from the base to the nose, and that's what I've got here for my replacement.
 Now whilst I'm at it I'm also going to put on a new chain as well.

 Now just a few words about safety, it is a chainsaw, it is very dangerous.
-When it's in use we need to make sure we've got proper protective equipment, that means protection for our ears, for our eyes, some decent gloves, and ideally some proper protective trousers or chaps.
+When it's in use we need to make sure we've got proper protective equipment, which means protection for our ears, for our eyes, some decent gloves, and ideally some proper protective trousers or chaps.

 Even when it's not in use, we still need to treat it with respect.
 Always make sure you keep the blade pointing away from you, that the kill switch is in the off position, and if we're not using it for any period of time, then keep the scabbard or the chain guard on.